malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-Contains the ID of the Defender log. `CollectionID` is used to aggregate the multipart data.
+Contains the ID of the enforcer log. `CollectionID` is used to aggregate the multipart data.

 ##### `createTime` [`autogenerated`,`read_only`]